 The agri-food sector relies on a complex science that requires multidisciplinary, multiscale and geolocation-based approaches.
 This implies a significant amount and variety of agricultural data and models, which has been increasing exponentially with the adoption of more and more systemic perspectives, the automation of data collection (e.g. thanks to robots, UAV, connected sensors), new engineering tools such as in the omics field, as well as with the development of new types of data sources (e.g. Internet of Things, crowd-sourcing, text mining).
 More generally, natural and societal phenomena are being described by more and more massive data at different scales, from various sources and with different resolutions.

-In order to achieve the vision, the ability to share, access and integrate these heterogeneous data is a key issue in order to tackle today’s societal challenges, especially in addressing climate change impacts on food security, providing healthy and nutritious food to all, developing sustainable food value chains as well as providing support for local agricultural development.
-In order to address these growing challenges faced by the global food system, more and more research and innovation is depending on suitable exploitation of data resources and digital technologies: high-technology equipment, high-speed broadband, connected sensors, data sharing and exploration, modeling and coding, intensive simulation, social networks, etc.
+In order to achieve the vision, the ability to share, access and integrate heterogeneous knowledgeis a key issue in order to tackle today’s societal challenges.
+Especially in addressing climate change impacts on food security, providing healthy and nutritious food to all, developing sustainable food value chains as well as providing support for local agricultural development.
+In order to address these growing challenges faced by the global food system, more and more research and innovation is depending on suitable exploitation of knowledgeresources and digital technologies: harmonized information exchange standards, high-technology equipment, high-speed broadband, connected sensors, data sharing and exploration, modeling and coding, intensive simulation, social networks, etc.

 The transparency challenge requires the embrace of “Open Science”, which engages research institutions in the digital transition for each phase of the knowledge production cycle for innovation (i.e. design of research questions; production, analysis and simulation of data; dissemination of knowledge; knowledge transfer and innovation).

 For collaboration it will be required to connect not only researchers amongst themselves, but also researchers with other societal players.
-The ambition is to achieve an efficient dataflow between Research, Farming and Supply Chain including communication to policy makers to speed up development and innovation.
+The ambition is to achieve an efficient dataflow between Research, Farming, Supply Chain stakeholders, consumer including communication to policy makers to speed up development and innovation.

-Therefore, it is necessary to reflect on a common e-science framework and related facilities or e-infrastructures that enable to share and connect data, computing and storage resources, codes and data-mining algorithms, models and ontologies, as well as expertise, efforts and best practices.
+Therefore, it is necessary to design an open e-science framework and related facilities or e-infrastructures that enable to share and connect data / knowledge, computing and storage resources, codes and data-mining algorithms, models and ontologies, as well as expertise, efforts and best practices.

 Benefits in realising the Vision

-Agri-food science and innovation would benefit hugely from a common data ecosystem.
-Produced and used by diverse stakeholders including academic researchers but also – and of course – farmers, the industry, extension services and – last but not least – citizens, a shared global data space will help build the infrastructures that will propel the agri-food sector forward.
+Agri-food science and innovation would benefit hugely from a common knowledgeecosystem.
+Produced and used by diverse stakeholders including academic researchers but also – and of course – farmers, the industry, extension services and – last but not least – citizens, a shared global knowledge space will help build the infrastructures that will propel the agri-food sector forward.

 Addressing the challenges of digitalization, transparency and collaboration will generate the following benefits: